 - Admit You're in!
 You are being offered admissions to the college to which you applied. - Deny You are not in.
-The decision is made by the college or university admissions committee and is forwarded to you and your high school. - Wait list You are not in yet but have been placed on a waiting list in case an opening becomes available.
-Schools sometimes rank a wait list, though often times they wait to see what "holes" they have in their freshman class before determining who to admit from the wait list (IF space is available).
-Sometimes a school might admit students from the waiting list who can erase a gender imbalance, or who have a particular academic or extra-curricular interest.
+The decision is made by the college or university admissions committee and is forwarded to you and your high school. - Waitlist You are not in yet but have been placed on a waiting list in case an opening becomes available.
+Schools do not typically rank a waitlist; instead, they wait to see what "holes" they have in their freshman class before determining who to admit from the waitlist (IF space is available).
+Sometimes a school might admit students from the waiting list who can erase a gender imbalance, or who have a particular academic or extracurricular interest.
 And oftentimes, schools are not able to offer (m)any students who are placed on the waiting list a spot in their class because they meet their enrollment targets through their initial offers of admission. - Defer You applied Early Decision or Early Action, but a final decision on your file is being postponed until the spring.
 Usually, this means a college wants to see your first semester grades from senior year, and/or they want an opportunity to reassess your candidacy in the context of their entire applicant pool.